nanoporetech/tombo/docs/examples.rst

 In order to specifically detect 5mC and 6mA, use the ``test_significance`` command with the ``--alternate-bases 5mC 6mA`` option.

-This will perform a log likelihood ratio test using the default canonical model and the 5mC and 6mA alternative models provided with Tombo.
+This will compute a log likelihood ratio using the default canonical model and the 5mC and 6mA alternative DNA models provided with Tombo.

 New alternative base models will be added as they are trained.
 This is the perferred method for modified base detection if a model is available for your biological modification of interest as it identifies the exact location of the modified base and reduces false positives for spurious shifts in signal.